camaraproject/NetworkSliceBooking/README.md

 ## Scope
 * Service APIs for “Network Slice Booking” (see APIBacklog.md)
-* It provides the customer with the ability to:
+* It provides the API consumer with the ability to:
   * reserve, dynamically provisioning, query, dynamically delete a slice with customized SLA assurance capabilities, customized service duration, expected slice covered locations.
 * Describe, develop, document and test the APIs (with 1-2 Telcos)
 * Started: January 2024
-* Location: virtually

 ## Release Information
 <!-- Use/uncomment one or multiple the following options -->